Complexes of differential forms and singularities: The injectivity theorem: L' eminence grise

 This leads to the following commutative diagram, where the last two rows are \dts:

-Then the morphisms in the first column exist and their composition is the natural morphism $\wt\Omega_X^p\to\Om_X^p$ twisted by $\sL^{-1}$.
+The morphisms in the first column exist such that their composition is the natural morphism $\wt\Omega_X^p\to\Om_X^p$ twisted by $\sL^{-j}$.
 Along with \autoref{eq:69} this proves the existence of the claimed morphisms, and \autoref{item:35} and \autoref{item:34}.
 Restricting \autoref{eq:78} to $X\setminus H$ shows that the first two columns become isomorphic.
 This proves \autoref{item:37}.